hammadsaedi/Jiya-Crypto-Discord-Bot/README.md

 ## Recommendation

-Based on the requirements and recommendations, the following features and enhancements are recommended for the Jiya project:
+Following features and enhancements are recommended for the Jiya project:

 ### Web Panel
 - Develop a web-based panel for administrators to manage the Jiya bot.